Copyright: © 1998 - 2008 John Gardner

 The two paths meet up after 20 minutes, and the combined route heads down towards the col du Bovinant (1645 m) reached after a further 15 minutes.
 Turning left down the valley reaches a water source at the shepherd's cabin - a good place to fill water bottles.

 The path now makes its way steadily down into the St. Bruno valley.
 It passes a number of junctions, but the way down is always obvious.
-The second major junction met after 15 minutes is where we meet the Evocations et Empreintes trail again, which has been traversing the flanks of the hill through the forest since we last saw it.
-The path passes a chapel near the valley floor, becomes a road with hard core chippings, and before long the monastery hoves into view.
+The path passes a chapel near the valley floor, becomes a road with hard core chippings, and before long the monastery comes into view.
 It has taken a couple of hours to reach this point from the summit.